kennylwx/mod.io-test/README.md

 ### Things that didn't worked so well

 1. This is my first time using Compositional API, and it is hard to get your head around, especially when trying to bind data (2 way) between a child and parent, or when updating a parent state from a child, or vice versa.
-The syntax is uneccesarily hard to figure out, as the resources out there is muddied with different approaches.
+The syntax is uneccesarily hard to figure out, as the resources out there is muddied with different approaches (options API? composition API?).
 Not to mention, the added complexity, when both Vue3 and Vue2 approaches are acceptable.
 This just blurs the "right" approach even further.
 In comparison, React Hooks is way cleaner.

 2. vue-router 4 is compatible with Vue 3.
 Anything below 4, is for Vue 2.
 Took me a long time to figure that out.
 For some reason, `yarn add vue-router` comes with vue-router 3.5.